Welcome to Inspiring Food, Health & Happiness, Simple Nourished Living’s weekly link roundup.

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.

-Top 5 Most Popular Recipes on the Blog This Week:
+Top 5 Most Popular Recipes on Simple-Nourished-Living This Week: